catherinelee95/ErrorProneExtension/MyBugChecker/README.md

   }

 ```
-4. To run the test, run `ReturnPostIncDecCheckerTest.java` through the command line using maven or through an IDE such as Eclipse.
+4. To run the newly added test, run `ReturnPostIncDecCheckerTest.java` through the command line using maven or through an IDE such as Eclipse.